 In This World of Tomorrow, which just completed its limited run at The Shed last Sunday, Tom Hanks’ character was a scientist who explored the future by re-visiting the past over and over again through time travel.
-He finally decided to take up roots in 1939 where he found his life’s love during the New York World’s Fair.
+He finally decided to put down roots in 1939 where he found his life’s love during the New York World’s Fair.
 The sterile glitz of his futuristic AI-does-everything-world with its substitution of algorithms for empathy and machine-based processes for human communication lost out to a world run by human beings.
 It was a no less complicated time for this man from the future — on the eve of another world war which Hanks’ character was well aware of because, well, he was from the future.
 But he chose a messy humanity over coldly capable artificiality.

 New York City Ballet’s Nutcracker evokes a similar sense of nostalgia for when these holidays were warm social gatherings marked by genuine human interaction and communication.
 It was much slower and more thoughtful than the ubiquitous electronic blur of knee-jerk reactions that we mismanage more often than not these days.
 Human intellect and emotions can’t seem to handle the speed with which electronic mechanisms now throw bytes of information at us.
 It’s like we are compelled to process and react to a lot of disk data that’s missing header records.